googleapis/google-auth-library-python/docs/user-guide.rst

 In the example above `source_credentials` does not have direct access to list buckets in the target project.
 Using `ImpersonatedCredentials` will allow the source_credentials to assume the identity of a target_principal that does have access.

+It is possible to provide a delegation chain through `delegates` paramter while initializing the impersonated credential.
+Refer `create short lived credentials delegated`_ for more details on delegation chain.

+.. _create short lived credentials delegated: https://cloud.google.com/iam/docs/create-short-lived-credentials-delegated

 Downscoped credentials